 What inspired that decision?

-I realised that my boss could make up to ₦800k profit for one project, and we could have at least two projects running concurrently in one month.
+I realised that my boss could make up to ₦800k profit on one project, and we could have at least two projects running concurrently in one month.
 But I was only being paid less than ₦100k a month.
 So, I left.

 I had about ₦400k saved up at the time, and I used ₦300k to rent a mini flat and registered a company with what remained.